yifanwu0909/Interview-Prep/Interview_Questions.md

 ## What does the generator function do in Python?
-A generator function in Python is a special type of function that returns an iterator object.
+A special type of function that returns an iterator object.
 Instead of returning a single value, a generator yields a sequence of results, producing one item at a time and only when required.
 This is achieved using the `yield` statement instead of `return`.

 Here's what makes generator functions powerful: